by Linda Barth

 How quickly we learned most dreams never come true.

 Jordie was the lucky one.
-After a couple of months, some rich, older man took a liking to him.
+After a couple of months working for Derek, some rich, older man took a liking to him.
 He said he had a dance troupe in LA and he’d give Jordie a position with them, introduce him to important people, that he’d take care of him.
-Derek collected a big pay-off for letting Jordie go, and I can still see that horrible grin on his face.
+Derek collected a big pay-off for letting Jordie go.
+I can still see that horrible grin on our pimp’s face.
 He told Jordie he had really lucked out and he better not screw it up or someone else would suffer what he called consequences.
 We all knew he meant me, but I said I didn’t care.
 And somehow I made Jordie believe I wanted him to take his chance.
 To not throw away his good luck.

 Of course, by then we’d learned not to trust much in luck, but I think for once it might have been real.
 The last time I saw Jordie, he was in a limo with that man, heading to the airport.
 I can still see him smiling as he waved good-bye.
 I know he was sorry to leave me behind, but there really wasn’t any choice.
-One of us had to survive for both of us.
-We shouldn’t be sorry for the choices we have to make.
+It took a while, but finally I made him understand.
+One of us had to make it for both of us.
+We shouldn’t be sorry for the choices we have to make to survive.
 And I’m not.
-Maybe I helped save his live like Catherine saved mine.
+Maybe I helped save his life like Catherine saved mine.

 I never heard from Jordie after that, and now he’ll never hear from me.
 We lost each other, but I hope he’s found what I have.
 That would be more than luck.
 It would be another miracle.